Care Worker Tax Credit

-Starting in the 2025 tax year, qualifying child care workers, early childhood professionals, and direct health care workers will be eligible for a refundable $1,200 Colorado state income tax credit.
+Starting in 2026 (2025 tax year), qualifying child care workers, and early childhood professionals will be eligible for a refundable $1,200 Colorado state income tax credit.
 Tax credits reduce the amount of tax you owe or increase the amount of cash back you receive from your tax refund.
 Individuals can receive money back even if they do not owe any taxes.

 To be eligible, early childhood professionals and child care workers must meet the following requirements: